Jiddu Krishnamurti | Choiceless Awareness and Total Attentiveness

 According to Jiddu Krishnamurti, Choiceless Awareness can be “reached” or “approached” through unbiased inquiry of arising phenomena, notably inquiry of the functioning of our mind and thinking, combined with Total Attentiveness.
 The whole thing is of course an interesting concept, approach, or hypothesis if you like, but I’ve come to have two main objections against the idea.

 The first objection is the simple fact that we are human beings, and not plants.
-We necessarily choose.
-Constantly.
+If there’s something to choose, we’ll necessarily choose.
 Always.
 If we want it or not, if we are aware of it or not, or aware of our motivations or not.
 There’s no way not to choose.
 And we also know that even not to choose, in fact implies a choice.

-The second problem with the concept (or method) is the thing called Choiceless Awareness itself.
-How to “reach” or “do” that without “choosing”?
+The second problem with the concept is the thing called Choiceless Awareness itself.
+How to “reach” or “do” that without choosing?
 And I think that mainly because of this last objection, I feel that the whole idea falls to pieces.

 But then again, we need to sincerely know what is meant here before making a final judgment at all.
 Also — we need to be aware that judgment by itself is not what we could call Choiceless Awareness.
 Judgment implies choice and choosing.
 In fact, following Jiddu’s line of thinking we could only “judge” Choiceless Awareness by being “choicelessly aware” of Choiceless Awareness, which then surely wouldn’t be judgement.